kenluozhenyu/One_Click_Meteor_Shower/README.md

 Run step example:
  - Step 1: auto_meteor_shower.py **detection** "folder name"
- - Step 2: Go to the "processed/2_cropped" folder, double check the detected images.
+ - Step 2: Go to the "processed/03_filtered" folder, double check the detected images.
 Delete those you don't think are meteor objects
  - Step 3: auto_meteor_shower.py **extraction** "folder name" *(the folder name here is the same as that used in step 1)*

+***Update (2020-5-17):**  One "equatorial_mount (Y/N)" option is added to the command line.
+Images taken with fixed tripod should choose "N" even though they are star-aligned.
+This can help the program to choose a bigger blur kernel size for object detection procedure.*

-**The trained model weight file for the U-NET is put to Baidu cloud drive.
+**The trained model weight files for the Neural Networks are put to Baidu cloud drive.
 Get the download info from the /saved_model/link.txt**